Srynetix/hx3d-framework/README.md

 **Official hx3d Framework documentation site: [srynetix.github.io](https://srynetix.github.io)**

-hx3d is a simple and easy to understand 2D/3D game framework made in C++.
+hx3d is an open-source and easy to understand 2D/3D game framework made in C++.
 It is inspired by the well-known Java framework LibGDX plus some books and tutorials on the subject.

 hx3d is somewhat modular.
 For now, rendering is done with SDL2, but one can easily change the implementation.